sa2ajj/myblog/2012/09/27/miscelanous-changes.rst

 simplifications of the layout took place.

-`Adobe <http://adobe.com>`_ added two fonts -- ``Source Sans Pro`` and ``Source Code Pro`` -- that I'm happily using on this site via `TypeKit
+`Adobe <http://adobe.com>`_ added two fonts -- ``Source Sans Pro`` and ``Source Code Pro`` -- which I'm happily using on this site via `TypeKit
 <https://typekit.com/>`_.
 (I hope that all necessary places were updated :))